Skip to content

 How Packaging Engineers Use Absolute Humidity

 Desiccant sizing: Multiply the absolute humidity (g/m³) by the air volume inside a sealed package to find the total moisture load in grams that the desiccant must handle.
-Condensation prediction: Compare the absolute humidity of warm ambient air to the saturation capacity at a cold product surface temperature — if AH exceeds the cold-surface saturation, condensation will form.
+Condensation prediction: Compare the absolute humidity of warm ambient air to the saturation capacity at a cold product surface temperature; if AH exceeds the cold-surface saturation, condensation will form.
 Corrugated board moisture uptake: Higher absolute humidity means more water vapor is available to absorb into hygroscopic materials like kraft liner and fluting, reducing compression strength.
-Chamber conditioning: ASTM D4332 specifies preconditioning environments (e.g., 23°C / 50% RH) for corrugated testing — absolute humidity helps verify the actual moisture content of conditioning air, especially when chamber sensors only display RH.
+Chamber conditioning: ASTM D4332 specifies preconditioning environments (e.g., 23°C / 50% RH) for corrugated testing, and absolute humidity helps verify the actual moisture content of conditioning air, especially when chamber sensors only display RH.

 Connection to ASTM D4332 Conditioning Standards

 ASTM D4332 defines standard conditioning environments for packaging materials testing.
 The most common is 23°C / 50% RH (standard atmosphere) and 38°C / 90% RH (tropical).
 At 23°C / 50% RH, the absolute humidity is approximately 10.3 g/m³.
-At 38°C / 90% RH, it jumps to approximately 41.5 g/m³ — nearly four times more moisture in the air.
+At 38°C / 90% RH, it jumps to approximately 41.5 g/m³, nearly four times more moisture in the air.
 This difference explains why tropical conditioning degrades corrugated strength so dramatically: the board is exposed to far more water vapor per unit volume, not just a higher percentage of saturation.
 Use this calculator to convert any conditioning specification into absolute moisture content for more meaningful comparisons across test environments.

 Example: Absolute Humidity at 30°C, 80% RH